[siteorigin_widget class="BWGControllerWidget"][/siteorigin_widget]

 Krems/Donau, 1972

-Michael Höpfner (Austria, 1972) grew up in a hilly Austrian landscape, near the place where, a long time ago, the Venus of Willendorf was placed along the Danube.
-From here arises his fascination for long excursions – in Europe, Asia, and Africa – and especially for the Tibetan Plateau, which he visited in 2002.
-His walking journeys are the core of his work.
+Michael Höpfner (Austria, 1972) grew up in a hilly Austrian landscape, near the place where, a very long time ago, the Venus of Willendorf was found along the Danube.
+From here arises his fascination for long excursions – in Europe, Asia and Africa – and especially for the Tibetan plateau, visited in 2002.
+His walks on foot are the core of his work.

-During his long wanderings, Höpfner photographs with a Hasselblad analog camera in black and white, draws, and takes notes: all materials that accompany him in his backpack for weeks.
-These become the subject of installations, large-scale drawings, and visual narratives, in dialogue with the landscape.
-As he himself says, “If I don’t walk, I can’t see the worlds: walking as a way of seeing, paying attention, reflecting, and exploring the human being in nature and time.”
+During his long wanderings, Höpfner photographs with an analogue Hasselblad in black and white, draws and takes notes: all materials that accompany him for weeks in his backpack.
+These become the subject of installations, large-scale drawings and visual narratives, in dialogue with the territory.
+As he himself says, «If I do not walk, I cannot see worlds: walking as a way to see, pay attention, reflect and explore the human being in nature and in time».

-Höpfner is a senior lecturer at the Academy of Fine Arts in Vienna and is conducting a historic exchange project between art schools in Ghana, Indonesia, and China.
+Höpfner is a senior lecturer at the Academy of Fine Arts Vienna and is conducting a pioneering exchange project between art schools in Ghana, Indonesia and China.
 His work is represented by Galleria Michela Rizzo (Venice) and Galerie Hubert Winter (Vienna).

-Among his most recent exhibitions: Plateau, Sternenpassage MQ, MuseumsQuartier Vienna (2025), Walk All the Lies Away, Galleria Posibila, Bucharest (2025), Walking Mountains, Museo Nazionale della Montagna, Turin (2024), The Parliament of Marmots, 9th Biennale Gherdeina, Val Gardena (2024), Stay with Me – The Mountain as a Space of Resonance, Museo Nazionale della Montagna, Turin (2023), Unfinished Walks, Galleria Michela Rizzo, Venice (2022), WALK!, Schirn Kunsthalle, Frankfurt (2022), Vienna Biennale for Change 2021, Museum of Applied Arts MAK, Vienna (2021), Sensing Nature, Galerie Heike Strelow (2021); Ti Bergamo, GAMeC, Bergamo (2020), Introduction to a Distant World, Galerie Hubert Winter, Vienna (2020), Durchwanderte Kreisläufe, Landesgalerie Niederösterreich, Krems (2019), Sdraiarsi, Svegliarsi, Camminare, Galleria Michela Rizzo, Venice (2019), Visions of Nature, Kunsthaus, Vienna (2017), Dear Michael, from Edgecombe to Qumalai, Galleria Michela Rizzo, Venice (2016).
+Among the most recent exhibitions: Retracing the Footsteps of Others, Galerie Hubert Winter, Vienna (2025), Nature After Nature, Garrison Command, Timisoara, Romania (2025), Plateau, Sternenpassage MQ, MuseumsQuartier Vienna (2025), Walk All the Lies Away, Galleria Posibila, Bucharest (2025), Walking Mountains, Museo Nazionale della Montagna, Turin (2024), The Parliament of Marmots, 9th Biennale Gherdeina, Val Gardena (2024), Stay with Me – The Mountain as a Space of Resonance, Museo Nazionale della Montagna, Turin (2023), Unfinished Walks, Galleria Michela Rizzo, Venice (2022), WALK!, Schirn Kunsthalle, Frankfurt (2022), Vienna Biennale for Change 2021, MAK – Museum of Applied Arts, Vienna (2021), Sensing Nature, Galerie Heike Strelow (2021); Ti Bergamo, GAMeC, Bergamo (2020), Introduction to a Distant World, Galerie Hubert Winter, Vienna (2020), Durchwanderte Kreisläufe, Landesgalerie Niederösterreich, Krems (2019), Sdraiarsi, Svegliarsi, Camminare, Galleria Michela Rizzo, Venice (2019), Visions of Nature, Kunsthaus, Vienna (2017), Dear Michael, from Edgecombe to Qumalai, Galleria Michela Rizzo, Venice (2016).

 This website uses cookies to ensure you get the best experience on our website